NewkirkS/Ping-Pong-Independent-Project/README.md

 ## Setup/Installation Requirements

-None.
-Download or clone from Github and open in browser.
+Download or clone from Github and open in browser, or go to https://newkirks.github.io/Ping-Pong-Independent-Project/

 ## Known Bugs